 Murder– It is said that most of the murders in India too end in acquittal due to insufficient evidence after trial.
 But in even these false cases, a dead body is required as evidence.
 So it does not matter whether one has committed the murder but in absence of a dead body or evidence, a murder case can not be registered.
 The case may be found to be false or end in acquittal later but the point that prime evidence is required for a criminal case is very important for us to note.

 Adultery (IPC 497) – A husband can file adultery case on the paramour of wife under IPC 497.
 For which if he wants to prove adultery he needs loads of evidence.
 This case can not be filed against the wife and hence even if the wife has kept her paramour in dark about her marital status and had sex still the man will be punished if proven guilty.
 So acquittal in these cases is 94%.

 This law earlier said ‘where wife lived in’ adultery but was later changed by feminists to ‘living in adultery’ thus making it very difficult for the husband to prove the same.
-Also the cases where the wife has an illicit baby out of her paramour it is even more difficult as getting DNA test done is just impossible in India without a court order (read – Paternity Fraud and related crime to continue in India).
+Also, the cases where the wife has an illicit baby out of her paramour it is even more difficult as getting a DNA test done is just impossible in India without a court order (read – Paternity Fraud and related crime to continue in India).
 So winning an adultery case is very difficult for a husband even though he is the one who can file it.